What is a Roofline Model?

 These are generalizations and simplifications, of course.
 In reality, the position of a loop on the chart is not always a direct indicator of what optimization to make, but it does provide a very reliable guide to what you should investigate next.
 A loop near (as B) or under (as A) the Scalar Add Peak indicates that you should check whether the loop vectorized – if so, you should investigate the vector efficiency; if not, you should investigate whether it can be vectorized at all.
 Likewise, a loop that is under a memory roof, such as G in the example, should have its memory access patterns investigated.

-For a more in-depth explanation of how to interpret the Roofline results, watch the Roofline tutorial video.
+For a more in-depth explanation of how to interpret the Roofline results, watch the Roofline walkthrough video.
+For a more hands-on experience, follow along with the official Roofline Tutorial.
+For information about using Roofline with Callstacks, read the Roofline with Callstacks article.

 Where can I get Intel® Advisor with Rooflines?